skttl/umbraco-fulltextsearch8/docs/developers-guide.md

 ```

-Model.FullTextSearchResults now contains the result object, in which the following properties is available:
+Model.FullTextSearchResults now contains the result object (`IFullTextSearchResult`), in which the following properties is available:

 `long TotalPages`
 The total number of search result pages.